8 ways To Make Your Engagement Ring’s Diamond Look Bigger

 1.01 carat diamond being sold for over $9,000 at Kay Jewelers.
 Note the circled specs.

 Cross-comparison is key to getting a good deal when making any significant purchase, but especially so with engagement ring and diamond buying.
+You can check out today’s prices here.

 7. Don’t scrimp on ‘Cut’